Why is my dog so itchy?!

 Tick on a dog

-If there’s a positive sighting, you have many treatment options - though we prefer not to use the spot-on treatments that are recommended by vets.
+If there’s a positive sighting, you have a number of options - though personally speaking, we prefer not to use the spot-on treatments that are recommended by vets.
 They contain a very intense dose of chemicals (such as pyrethroids) which are effective at killing the parasites, however there’s some evidence that they build up to toxic levels in the blood over time, and could cause health issues in themselves.

 Instead what we do ourselves is thoroughly groom for 3 consecutive days using a pet-safe repellent spray and a flea comb, and physically removing the adults and eggs that way.
 You’ll also need to wash dog bedding, mats etc at a high temperature.